 Make homework a priority.
-If possible, do your homework before other activities—especially recreation. * That way, once your homework is done, you’ll enjoy your leisure time even more!
+If possible, do your homework before other activities—especially recreation. a That way, once your homework is done, you’ll enjoy your leisure time even more!

 “I set homework as a priority, and this made a difference in my grades.
 When I got home, I often had the itch to take a nap or listen to music.
 But I tried to take care of my homework first and then relax.”—Calvin.